-The American Academy of Pediatrics recommends no added sugars for children under 2, but kids love to be a part of holiday meals.
+Can babies have cranberry sauce?
+The American Academy of Pediatrics recommends no added sugars for children under 2, so the traditional sauce is not recommended.
+Kids love to be a part of holiday meals and I think it’s important to include them when you can.
 Here’s an easy recipe that is perfect for babies.
 It’s sweetened with fruit, so it will not be as sweet as you may be used to, but babies do not need their foods to be as sweet.
 This has been a hit at our house every Thanksgiving since I started making it.
 It requires only 3 ingredients and you have the option of using all frozen or packaged foods, making it extremely convenient.
 Alternatively, you can opt for fresh options as well.
 If it’s easier, you can always offer a homemade jam instead.
 It looks similar to the cranberry sauce, so your baby may not even notice.

 Cranberries are in season now!
 If you’re like me, the only time you’ve seen cranberries served is on Thanksgiving (and probably from a can).
 Cranberries have a rich color and are full of vitamin (think antioxidants like vitamin C and vitamin E).
 Their texture isn’t great for little ones, unless you cook them first.
 Once you cook them, they will burst making them appropriate for babies.
 You can serve a whole cooked cranberry to an older child.
 Cranberries are very tart, so if you serve them unsweetened, be ready for some silly faces.
 Remember that those faces don’t necessarily indicate whether or not your child likes the food.